-As we settle into a virtual campus in the midst of change and uncertainty, the Ginsberg Center continues to support your community engagement efforts.
-Our engagement does not only happen in person; there are many ways to continue your positive impact.
-Here are a few ways to stay connected:
+Whether you’re new to campus, returning, or navigating the University virtually right now, welcome!
+We’re here to support your community engagement efforts.
+Our engagement does not only happen in person; there are many ways to make a positive impact.
+As we wade through uncertainty, here are a few of ways UM students are moving forward:

 Contribute to your local community

-Are you local to Washtenaw County?
+Are you local to Washtenaw County (the county Ann Arbor sits in)?
 If so, use and share our Connect2Community portal.
 A joint effort of the Ginsberg Center with the United Way of Washtenaw County and Eastern Michigan University, the portal is being updated in real time to ensure that community partners within Washtenaw and surrounding counties have access to a broad range of volunteers and support for their evolving needs related to COVID-19.
-Currently, Governor Whitmer’s Stay Home, Stay Safe Executive Order allows for volunteers to continue engaging with organizations providing necessary resources during this crisis.
 There are also virtual options if you’d like to provide remote support.

 If you’re currently away from Washtenaw County, check this COVID-19 volunteer portal for the State of Michigan, or look to your local United Way for community-based efforts.